shaoservicenow/travelrequest/docs/Exercise 1.md

 1. Click **Save**

-    > For simplicity, we are not adding additional fields like Return date, Daily estimated expenses, etc. You can always choose to add those fields if you want to.
+    > For simplicity, we are not adding additional fields like Daily estimated expenses, etc. You can always choose to add those fields if you want to.

 ## Styling the backend form